fluxusfrequency/blog/a-smooth-transition-to-es6.md

 ## Compatibility

 Before we get into the nitty-gritty of how to start using ES6, a quick note about compatibility.
 As of this writing, most JavaScript engines are in the process of implementing the features called for by the ES6 spec.
-To find out specifically what's available, check out this [compatibility table](http://kangax.github.io/compat-table/es6/).
+To see a list of the features that are slated for release in ES6 (and how they compare with ES5), check out [this link](http://www.es6features.org).
+If you want to read about specifically what's available right now, check out this [compatibility table](http://kangax.github.io/compat-table/es6/).
+In this post, we're going to be focusing on the features that are currently available in the major ES6 engines listed in the table.

 There are many features that haven't been rolled out yet, but can be easily _transpiled_(transformed and compiled) to ES5 for immediate use.
 There are several compilers and polyfills available to help with transpiling.
 My favorite is [Babel](https://babeljs.io/), formerly called 6to5.
 Babel 5.0 was released on Mar 31, 2015, and is currently leading other options, with 76% of the spec in place.